BenjaminAbt/SustainableCode/csharp/Sha512-Create-Speed/readme.md

 # 🌳 Sustainable Code - SHA512 Create 📊

-SHA512 is a class whose compute functions cannot in principle be shared across multiple threads: they are not thread-safe.
+SHA512 is a class whose compute functions cannot in principle be shared across multiple threads: their instances are not thread-safe.

 ## 🔥 Benchmark